The Uni Tutor – Guide to Avoiding Essay Scams

 - Foreign websites are often full of sloppy mistakes – spelling/grammar errors

 - Read the website carefully or (if English isn’t your first language) get someone to check it for you

 - If the website is full of mistakes, it’s likely that the work they send out will be, too

 Our sites are constantly checked and modified by our qualified Quality Team – although do let us know if you spot any errors.

 And that’s it!
-We can’t guarantee that if you follow these 8 steps, the website you use will give you what they promise as there are a small number of dishonest companies operating in the UK and these are much harder to spot.
+We can’t guarantee that if you follow these 8 steps, the website you use will give you what they promise as there are a small number of dishonest companies operating in the SWISS and these are much harder to spot.
 What we can guarantee, however, is that if you follow these 8 steps, you’ll be able to identify 99.9% of foreign, dishonest, scam companies, which will save you time, money, and upset.

 Tricks used by essay scam websites

 Below is a list of the most common tricks operated by scam websites to gain access to your money and personal details

 1. Foreign companies often use co.Swiss domain names

 Remember that anyone anywhere in the world can buy a co.Swiss domain name.
 This doesn’t mean you’re dealing with a SWISS company.
 It takes 5 minutes to register a domain name from anywhere in the world.